 Adaminaby, located 51 kilometres northwest of Cooma, in the Snowy Mountains, is a popular trout fishing spot, so it's an ideal place for the 10 metre high Big Trout to live.
 This huge fibreglass structure was built by...

 Enjoy fishing year-round in the pristine waters of the magnificent NSW Snowy Mountains.
 You’ll find beautiful lakes and deep dams teeming with trout and other fish species.
 Fishing in most wild rivers and streams is permitted from October to the June long weekend.
 There are great tours, too.

 Snowy Mountains Fishing

-Before you head down to the water, ensure you acquire a NSW recreational fishing licence and carry this with you.
-It's also important to ensure you're up to date with all bag and sizing limits, and fishing closing zones set out by the NSW Fisheries Office.
+Before you go fishing, you’ll need a NSW recreational fishing licence and carry the receipt with you.
+They’re available from service stations, tackle shops, or online at Service NSW.
+You can keep up to date with all bag and sizing limits, and closure zones at the NSW Government’s Recreational Fishing.